Fei-Q/AD-ML-Models/README.md

 - **Accuracy:** 0.968
 - **Macro F1:** 0.964

-See `figures/` for training curves and the test confusion matrix.
+See figures for training curves and the test confusion matrix.

 ## Dataset
 This project uses a preprocessed MRI dataset from Kaggle provided by Hack4Health for a Hackathon.